-The signs were there for awhile.
-About a year before the official diagnosis, which was treated like a verdict, I realised neither my mother, my father nor I had the tools to cope with her new and unstable condition.
+The signs were there for a while.
+About a year before the official diagnosis, which was treated like a verdict, I realised neither my mother, father nor I had the tools to cope with her new and unstable condition.

 We were busy bereaving a person that was still very much alive.

 Israel’s Alzheimer’s Association’s (EMDA) headquarters are located in the centre of Israel, while my parents live in Beer Sheva, a peripheral city that was not getting the services that the association works tirelessly to provide.
 Since mom’s diagnosis, we learnt that there are some services offered in my hometown but having tried them out, we have come to realise that these were not as helpful as we had hoped.

 Later I learnt, that people with Alzheimer’s experience the condition in a myriad of ways, something that is rarely addressed by dementia specialists and dementia care practitioners.
 In fact, I realised that more often than not, we don’t even know what kind of help we are searching for.
 We have gained some knowledge and understanding of the condition since mom’s diagnosis, but often, we still find ourselves utterly helpless, trying to navigate the health and welfare systems and coming to terms with our loss and grief.